GDharan10/Phonepe-Data-Visualization/README.md

   - Analyze district-level data of user registration patterns.
   - Explore top user registration patterns based on states, quarters, and pincodes.

+## Technologies Used

+- **Python:** The core programming language used for developing the application logic and backend functionality.
+- **Pandas:** Data manipulation and analysis library used for working with structured data.
+- **Plotly:** Interactive visualization library used for creating interactive and customizable plots and charts.
+- **SQL:** Structured Query Language is used for managing and querying the database.
+- **Streamlit:** The web application framework used for building interactive and data-driven applications in Python.

 ## Usage

 - Choose between transaction analysis and user analysis from the sidebar.